The short answer is no. Short-term disability insurance does not offer job protection or guarantee employment security.

 Claims after Job Termination

 Filing a short-term disability claim for benefits after termination is more complex.
 You can lose your job immediately if the legal protections do not apply – which is the case for 60% of workers.
-Even when the laws do apply, you can also lose your job if you miss more than twelve weeks of work.
+Even when the laws do apply, you can also face job termination if you miss more than twelve weeks of work.

 Many policies contain a waiver of premium provision, which kicks in after your disability exceeds ninety days.
 Read your policy language carefully.